arhip144/Docs/rp-luck.md

 ![:random:](https://cdn.discordapp.com/emojis/1005865190618828910.webp?size=44\&quality=lossless)Luck

 Luck affects finding items, fishing, and opening cases.
 The basic luck of the user without any boosts is 0%.
 The maximum luck of the user is 100%.
-With 100% luck, items with the smallest chance will be farmed.
-Chance generation formula: the smaller X, the rarer the item \[X = random(0, 100) - (random(0, 100) - %user luck)]
+The higher the luck, the more the chance of finding an item with a small chance increases.